 Can ella® cause an abortion?

-Taking ella® after fertilization has taken place may prevent the newly formed life from settling into the uterus and continuing to grow, which some consider a form of early abortion.
+Taking ella® after fertilization has taken place may prevent the newly formed life from settling into the uterus and continuing to grow, a form of early abortion.

 There is something else to know about ella®.
 Unlike Plan B, ella® is a chemical cousin to the abortion pill Mifeprex™.
 Both have the ability to damage the embryo’s attachment to the uterus, causing its death.